pharmaR/pharmaR.github.io/content/about.md

 ## R Validation Hub: Mission

-> R Validation Hub is a cross-industry collaboration to support the adoption of R within a biopharmaceutical regulatory setting
+> R Validation Hub is a collaboration to support the adoption of R within a biopharmaceutical regulatory setting

 ## Current Executive Committee